feedcellar/feedcellar/README.md

-# feedcellar - Searchable Data Store
+# feedcellar - a feed reader

-Searchable data store for RSS feed reader.
+Feedcellar is a full-text searchable RSS feed reader.

 Powered by Rroonga with Groonga.